 - migraine headaches.

-FDA pregnancy category X. This medication can cause birth defects.
+FDA pregnancy category X. This medication can harm an unborn baby or cause vaginal birth defects in a newborn female infant.
 Do not use danazol if you are pregnant.
-Tell your doctor right away if you become pregnant during treatment.
+Stop taking danazol and tell your doctor right away if you become pregnant during treatment.

-Use an effective barrier form of birth control (such as a condom or diaphragm with spermicide gel or inserts).
-Hormonal forms of contraception (such as birth control pills, injections, implants, skin patches, and vaginal rings) may not be effective enough to prevent pregnancy during your treatment.
+Use a barrier form of birth control (such as a condom or diaphragm with spermicide).
+Hormonal contraception (such as birth control pills, injections, implants, skin patches, and vaginal rings) may not be effective enough to prevent pregnancy during your treatment with danazol.

 Taking danazol to treat endometriosis may increase your risk of ovarian cancer.
 Talk with your doctor about your individual risk.